 Services that are covered for you What you must pay when you get these services There is no coinsurance, Welcome to Medicare preventive visit copayment, or deductible for the Welcome to Medicare preventive The plan covers the one-time Welcome to Medicare preventive visit. visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots (or vaccines)), and referrals for other care if needed.
 Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.
 Medicare-covered EKG following the Welcome to Medicare \$0 copay for each Medicare-covered EKG Preventive Service. following the Welcome to Medicare Preventive Service.
-Wellcare SpendablesTM There is no coinsurance, copayment, or deductible for the You will receive \$138 every quarter preloaded on your Wellcare Wellcare SpendablesTM card.
+Wellcare SpendablesTM There is no coinsurance, copayment, or deductible for the You will receive \$110 every quarter preloaded on your Wellcare Wellcare SpendablesTM card.
 SpendablesTM card.
-Your allowance is loaded on the first day of each quarter A minimum of \$35 may apply to of each quarter.

-(January, April, July, October) and expires on the last day
+Your allowance is loaded on the first day of each quarter A minimum of \$35 may apply to (January, April, July, October) and expires on the last day some orders to qualify for of each quarter. no-cost shipping.
+There is no